kubernetes/community/contributors/devel/pull-requests.md

 # Pull Request Process

-An overview of how pull requests are managed for kubernetes.
+An overview of how pull requests are managed for Kubernetes.
 This document assumes the reader has already followed the [development guide](development.md) to set up their environment.